Outer Banks Beach Guidelines

 • Pick up your trash.
 Be sure and pick up any trash that's left behind.
 Littering is illegal on all Outer Banks beaches.
 Most beach communities have trash receptacles right on the beach, or nearby on the beach access walkways and public parking areas.

-• No glass on the beach.
-Be mindful of glass bottles.
+• No glass on the beach (including bottles).
 Alcohol is allowed on all beaches, but if at all possible, stick to cans and plastic to save future beach-goers from any bare foot injuries.

 • No nudity.
 There are no nude beaches on the Outer Banks.